pbour/rangereach/README.md

 ## Experiments

 ### Indexing costs
-The index size can be found in the run report of every method.
+The index size can be found in the execute queries report of every method.

 The index time can be calculated for each method, as follows:
 - SpaReach-INT, the [create time for DAG](#directed-acyclic-graph), plus the [create time for the interval-based labeling](#interval-based-labeling-scheme), plus the 2D R-tree building time reported when executing a query file.